fishcus/KAP-manual/en/model/cube_design/measure_design/topn.en.md

 ## Top-N (Approximate)

-Find the Top-N (or Top-K) entities from a dataset is a frequent-using scenario and requirement in data minding.
+Find the Top-N (or Top-K) entities from a dataset is a frequent-using scenario and requirement in data mining.
 We often read the reports or news title like “Top 100 companies in the world”, “Most popular 20 electronics” and so forth.
 So it is common recognized that exploring and analyzing the top entities are quite valuable and essential for most analysis.

 Within the era of big data, this need is getting stronger than ever before, as both the raw dataset and the number of entities are vast.
 Without pre-calculation, get the Top-K entities among a distributed big dataset may take a long time, leading the pushdown query inefficient.